JungCesar/INFOMAIR/README.md

 # INFOMAIR
 GitHub Repository for INFOMAIR: Methods in Artificial Intelligence Research Course at Utrecht University (UU) Group 17

-By Christos Loannidis, Jort Koedijk, Luc Minnee and Julius Bijkerk
+By Christos Ioannidis, Jort Koedijk, Luc Minnee and Julius Bijkerk

 1. In the data folder all the datasets exist, included the restaurant dataframe after the additional columns.